 * Auction announcements of structural damage are in the form of words such as Airbag/ Unibody/ Frame/ Structural based on NAAA Auction Arbitration Rules.
 This simply means that the car has been in a previous accident and has sustained damage at one time.
 There is no distinction between a minor dent or a major accident when it comes to the use of these words.
 Due to Unibody construction, any vehicle that sustains any damage can be considered, even if the accident is as minor as an 1/8 inch-1 inch dent to the body or structure of the vehicle, or something much more serious.

-All of the cars that we sell are free of Flood, Salvage or Rebuilt history, and qualify for the Carfax Buyback Guarantee unless otherwise noted.
+All cars qualify for the Carfax Buyback Guarantee, unless otherwise noted.